Difference by Design — The Story Behind the Name

 The Personal Meaning

-When I finally discovered that I was autistic, so many pieces of my life made sense.
-The realization explained so many challenges.
-As a teacher, I knew about autism and ADHD, but I hadn’t seen myself in those descriptions.
-This self-discovery changed everything.
 For much of my life, I moved through spaces that valued sameness.
-I learned to “fit in” by adjusting my words, my tone, even my facial expressio.
+I learned to “fit in” by adjusting my words, my tone, even my facial expressions.
 In professional settings, I sometimes softened or overexplained my ideas to keep others comfortable.

 Now, I see difference as a source of strength, resilience, and perspective; qualities that come from being willing to stand apart.